eduardojmesteves/eduardojmesteves.github.io/README.md

 #### Disease risk prediction in the tip of the finger 👨🏽‍💻🥼
 Alongside [Prana-Tech](https://prana-tech.co.uk/about_us) we aim to develop and apply Machine-Learning methods to multiple disease cnditions and merge into a user-centric health app.

-- Technologies: Data analysis, Biostatistics, Machine-Learning.
+Technologies | Data analysis, Biostatistics, Machine-Learning.
-- Roles: Bioinformatician
+Roles | Bioinformatician
-- Status: Ongoing since September 2023
+Status | Ongoing since September 2023

 #### Oral Microbiome profile in Clear Aligner Patients During Treatment 👨🏽‍💻🦷
 The analysis of NGS microbial hypervariable regions of 16S rDNA focused on evaluating bacterial species diversity within samples using alpha diversity metrics like Shannon, Simpson, and Chao1.
 These metrics assess species richness and evenness (Shannon and Simpson) or species richness alone (Chao1).
 The study compared diversity in different sample types (saliva and biofilm) and between initial (T0) and final (T2 or T3) treatment time points to observe changes in microbial communities over time.

 - Output: PhD thesis presented by Dr. Pedro C. Lopes', titled "Oral Microbiota in Caries Prevention, Diagnosis and Management - Challenges and Opportunities"

-- Technologies: Genomic Data analysis (NGS), Biostatistics
+Technologies | Genomic Data analysis (NGS), Biostatistics Roles | Bioinformatician
-- Roles: Bioinformatician
-- Status: Complete March 2024
+Status | Complete March 2024

 #### Oral e-Health Monitoring Platform 🦷🩺
 Project funded by CENTRO2020 and the European Regional Development Fund (ERDF), this platform will allow patients to access their oral health history, including diagnoses and treatments carried out, in a clear and objective way.
 This record can be shared with the new dentist, contributing to correct clinical decision making.

-- Technologies: Django (backend) and Vue (frontend).
+Technologies | Django (backend) and Vue (frontend).
-- Role: Project Manager
+Role | Project Manager
-- Status: Complete July 2023
+Status | Complete July 2023

 [Project Home page](https://teethwallet.com/) | [Project on the media](https://fmd.viseu.ucp.pt/pt-pt/noticias/plataforma-oehmp-para-diagnostico-diferenciado-e-tratamentos-inovadores-9346)